thelfer/tfel/docs/web/ImplicitBerveillerZaouiPolyCrystals.md

 using an explicit scheme and feasible for the implicit scheme although more involved.

-For the example, we will follow the work of Onimus et al. with sightly modified material coefficients [@onimus_polycrystalline_2009].
+For the example, we will follow the work of Onimus et al. with slightly modified material coefficients [@onimus_polycrystalline_2009].

 # Implicit integration scheme {#sec:mfront:bz:implicit_scheme}